 The GLA does not have equalities data in respect of the 33 local council tax support schemes in London at individual property level which could be used to inform an assessment of the likely percentage of people in this group having a particular protected characteristic.
 Although, there is a general assumption that those with lower income/savings relative to the rest of the population (but nevertheless above their local council tax support eligibility threshold) will include greater proportions of disabled people, ethnic minority groups, lone parents, and families with young children than are present in the Greater London population as a whole.
 The increase in council tax marginally reduces their disposable income in both cash and real terms.
-For a working age claimant on a low income paying a minimum liability of 30 per cent (in a borough where that applies) the increase in the Mayor's precept would equate to only around 17 pence per week assuming they lived in a Band D property and were the sole adult liable to pay council tax in the household.
+For a working age claimant on a low income paying a minimum liability of 30 per cent (in the two boroughs where that applies) the increase in the Mayor's precept would equate to only around 16 pence per week assuming they lived in a Band D property and were the sole adult liable to pay council tax in the household.

 These variations in the schemes arise because of the government's decision to localise decision making on the setting of council tax support.
 This means that working age claimants are subject to significant variations in their entitlements depending on where they live and the resources available to, and choices made by, their billing authority.
-The resources made available for council tax support schemes through the local government settlement no longer align in practice to the current needs as they are based on claimant numbers immediately prior to 2013-14.
+The resources made available for council tax support schemes through the local government settlement also no longer align in practice to the current needs as they are based on claimant numbers immediately prior to 2013-14.
+The current system of localised council tax support is becoming increasingly unsustainable and inequitable and the government needs to address this as part of any future review of the local government finance system.

-Impact of Transport for London fares proposals for 2023
+Impact of Transport for London fares proposals for 2024